Answering Your Questions about Legal Ethics

 What if a client wants his file?
 Does it matter whether hes paid his bill or whether the matter has concluded?

 Prior to January 1, 2000, a lawyer had to go searching through the legal ethics opinions for advice on these file questions.
 However, on that date, Rule 1.16(e) went into effect; that provision directly addresses how to handle the clients file.
+To the extent that the prior ethics opinions conflict with Rule 1.16 (e), they are overruled and the lawyer should follow Rule 1.16 (e) in resolving client file issues.
 Rule 1.16(e) breaks the contents into three categories.

 The first is "all original, client-furnished documents and any originals of legal instruments or official documents."
 Those documents are deemed to be the clients property, and the attorney must unconditionally return them to the client upon request.